Oman_View of the Sayq canyon and plateau.

 Sahab by Al Nahda 4* Hotel

-This hotel is ideal for families as well as adventurers, trekkers and other nature lovers.
+This hotel caters for families as well as adventurers, trekkers and other nature lovers.

 It has 27 spacious rooms equipped with all amenities, in 3 different categories: Studio rooms, Suite rooms & Family Suite.
 The decor is rather sober, influenced by Omani culture.